Step by Step – The cheapest way from Bangkok to Siem Reap

 Some people would argue that walking, biking or hitching is the cheapest way.
 And they might be right.
 But this is not for everyone so let me show you the easy way.
 And I challenge you on the first leg of this trip.
 How about you get from Bangkok to the border of Cambodia for less than 2 US $?
 Only hitching would be cheaper.
 But since you have to wait for a lift in the heat of Thailand you will probably drink for more than 2 US$.
-And the wear and tear to your shoes or bike would be more than 2 US$ as well.
+And the wear and tear to your shoes if you walk or your bike would be more than 2 US$ as well.
 After you cleared the border it is another 9 US$ to get to Siem Reap – the gateway to Angkor Wat.

 From Bangkok to the Cambodian border by train

 From Bangkok, it is about 265 km to the border in Poipet.
 The train goes all the way from Bangkok to Ban Klong Luk which is only 200 meters from the Cambodian border.
 It is a 3rd class train only but the Thai 3rd class trains are quite nice.
 There are vendors walking the train that sell food and drinks and it is quite clean.
-You can open the windows and enjoy the breeze while your eyes travel to the countryside.
+You can open the windows and enjoy the breeze while your eyes travel along the countryside.

 Fare Bangkok to the Border